columbia/dvh-asplos-ae/README.md

 How many times to repeat?
 3
 ```

 Once the experiments are done, run this command to collect results.
 It will show the results in csv format.
+Each column is one run (typically consists of 50 iterations).
+For example, the following results show there are two runs of netperf rr and netperf stream where each run consists of four iterations for a demo purpose.
 ```
 # ./results.py [test name]
 netperf-rr